Shelley's Vegetarianism

 Shelley's Vegetarianism is a 1891 pamphlet on the vegetarianism of Percy Bysshe Shelley by William Axon, published by the Vegetarian Society.
-It is a printing of a lecture delivered by Axon before the Shelley Society, at University College in 1890.
+It is a printing of a lecture delivered by Axon before the Shelley Society, at University College, London, in 1890.

 Background

 Percy Bysshe Shelley was an English Romantic poet who wrote several essays on the subject of vegetarianism and animal rights, including the 1813 book, A Vindication of Natural Diet.
 Himself an avid vegetarian, Englishman William Edward Armytage Axon was employed as a librarian, with a professional hobby for antiquary, writing, and bibliography.
 He has also been called a "leading figure of the vegetarian movement."
 Axon was the Honorable Secretary and the Vice President of the Vegetarian Society, and a member of the Shelley Society, at the time of the publication of the pamphlet, and co-wrote the preface for the 1884 edition of A Vindication of Natural Diet.

 In 1887, Axon published an article on Shelley's vegetarian aspects of living, for the fifth issue of Almonds and Raisins, along with an essay on vegetarianism in Buddhism, and several short poems.
 In this article, it is noted that Shelley's diet was "in keeping with his whole character, and essential to his imaginative style of writing."
 On May 15 and June 20, 1890, he sent two advance letters to writer and ethical vegetarian reformer Henry S. Salt, who was also in the Vegetarian Society, as reported in The British Library Catalogues, concerning the planned lecture on the topic of Shelley's vegetarianism.
 An advertisement for this lecture appears in the November 9 issue of the secular humanist journal The Freethinker.